nagasudhirpulla/taming_python/blog/skills/list_comprehension.md

 All List comprehension can be replaced by a `for` loop.
 But all `for` loops can't be replaced by List comprehensions.

+### Creating list from another sequence/list using list comprehension

 ### Creating a list of 15 numbers using 'List Comprehension'